Circle Time Activities that Encourage Students to Join

 Start shuffling forward, saying, "Chugga, Chugga, choo, choo." stop at the first center.

 "What center is this?
 What do we do in this center?"
-Now let them answer, if someone says the right answer, point that out.
+Now let them answer if someone says the right answer, point that out.
+If they can't answer, then tell them.

 Add your own twist to this activity and make it your own fun.